Retention requirements

 The Building Industry Fairness (Security of Payment) Act 2017 (BIF Act) specifies the requirements for establishing a retention trust account.

-The requirement for a retention trust account currently applies only to principals (excluding government bodies and state authorities) and head contractors.
-At full implementation of the trust account framework, all parties in the contractual chain, where a project trust applies, must hold cash retentions in a retention trust account.
+The requirement for a retention trust account applies only to principals (excluding government bodies and state authorities) and head contractors.

-Each trustee requires only one retention trust account, and this one account may hold cash retention amount across multiple projects.
+Each trustee requires only 1 retention trust account, and this 1 account may hold cash retention amounts across multiple projects.

 Read more about retention trust accounts.